Could you remortgage your house to purchase a buy-to-let property, or to fund the deposit for a rental home?

 Many inexperienced landlords will choose to use a letting agent to set up or even manage their tenancy.
 That can mean fees at the start and a monthly charge, which is often a percentage of the rent.

 Stamp duty land tax is a potentially sizeable cost with any house purchase, but from April 2016 anyone purchasing a second property will be subject to an extra 3% stamp duty on any property costing more than £40,000.

 This means a sizeable extra bill for homeowners buying a second property to rent out - for example, an extra £2,250 for a property costing £200,000.

 Unless you're buying your rental property outright then you'll need two new mortgages.
 To find the best option for your home and your investment, you'll need to compare residential and buy-to-let mortgages from across the market.

 Don't be tempted in by low rates if they're coupled with high fees; do the maths carefully to find the right mortgage for you.

-There are plenty of things to consider with buy-to-let mortgages - read our buy-to-let mortgage guide for more information, or call London & Country on 0800-073-1959 for fee-free, expert advice.
+There are plenty of things to consider with buy-to-let mortgages - read our buy-to-let mortgage guide for more information.

-But Hollingworth urges would-be investors to consider the worst-case scenario and whether they could still afford both mortgages if they were left without a tenant.
+But would-be investors should consider the worst-case scenario and whether they could still afford both mortgages if they were left without a tenant.